Collocations for torch - noun

 Servants were carrying lighted torches.

-TORCH + VERB
+torch + VERB

 light

-The path to the castle was lit by blazing torches.
+The path was lit by blazing torches.

-The path to the castle was lit by blazing torches.
+The path was lit by blazing torches.

 burn